TR011F4C3/PANDABLUE/README.md

 # Design
 Panda Blue will use the Kavo UI Library allowing for a condensed but also feature rich experience.

-# Release Date
-Panda Blue is in pre-alpha stages and won't be released until alpha stages.
-To be clear, it's coming out when it's ready.

 # What if I don't want my script in Panda Blue?
 Sometimes when a script is added after either a suggestion or maintainer choice, you may not be comfortable with your script being in Panda Blue.
 This is 100% ok and I understand why.
 If you want a script you own removed, please notify me on discord.